netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   such that every SCION network path is used for exactly one QUIC-MP path ID.
-  However, it may not always be possible or feasible to configure SCION implementations this way, for example when they are part of a SCION gateway or proxy, and are not aware of transporting QUIC, see {{sig}}.
+  However, it may not always be possible or feasible to configure SCION implementations in this way, for example. when they are part of a SCION gateway or proxy, and are unaware of transporting QUIC, see {{sig}}.
 - SCION path should be allowed to be reused, e.g., they may be assigned to one path ID, then that path ID is closed, then they may be assigned to another path ID.
-This should cause no problem except for the marginal complexity of managing the associate state with a path ID.
+This should not cause any problems except for the marginal complexity of managing the associate state with a path ID.

 ### Key Implications

-If a path change occurs undetected, the QUIC-MP layer mail fail to reset congestion control or RTT estimation.
+If a path change occurs undetected, the QUIC-MP layer may fail to reset congestion control or RTT estimation.
 This is undesirable but not worse than traditional IP based non-PAN transport where routes can change without the endpoints ever